0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 | stakedToContract ([Large Oracle](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014))   | 28                  | Pending time starts from the end of an epoch or if a [Request of a new oracle](run-a-deposit-or-withdrawal-oracle-node#request-new-oracle) is successfully sent.
 When either action happends, you can unlock old pending tokens, and  disassociate the tokens from the large oracle contract afterwards.
 If node is not allocated to a deposit or withdrawal oracle you can disassociate immediately | [Unlock old Pending Tokens](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/unlockOldPendingTokens) + [Disassociate](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/disassociateTokensFromContract) |
 | stakedToContract ([ZK Node Registry](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65)) | 14                  | If node is not allocated to a [ZK calculation](../pbc-fundamentals/dictionary.md#mpc) (see in state of [ZKNR](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65?tab=state)) or finished within last 14 days, then you can [disassociate from ZKNR](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65/disassociateTokens) immediately.
 Pending time is measured from the moment a specific [ZK calculation](../pbc-fundamentals/dictionary.md#mpc) is finished, after that you can disassociate the tokens from [ZK Node Registry contract](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65))                                          | [Disassociate tokens](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65/disassociateTokens)                                                                                         |
 | stakedToContract (Any price oracle)                                                                                    | 0-1                 | You have to deregister outside a challenge period.
 If you do that disassociation is immediate.                                                                                                                                                          | [Step by step to Deregister](run-a-price-oracle-node.md#how-to-deregister-as-a-price-oracle)                                                                                                                                       |

+If a node is using delegated stakes, the delegator has to reach out to the node operator using the tokens to ask for release, if they wish to retrieve them.
+Same locking mechanisms and pending times apply to tokens that come from delegated stakes.
+Delegated MPC tokens that are not associated to a contract or locked to a service can be retrieved without any pending period.

 ### Dispute claims and malicious behaviour